Foundations of Qualitative Methodologies, Data Collection and Analysis

 Instructor:

 Emeritus Professor Carol Grbich is a Social Epidemiologist from Flinders University, South Australia.
 Her previous appointments were in the School of Behavioural Health Sciences at Latrobe University and in the School of Education at Monash University.
-She is an experienced researcher and teacher of qualitative research and is the author of 7 qualitative textbooks including; Qualitative Research in Health: An introduction (Allen and Unwin and Sage International, 1999); New Approaches in Social Research (London Sage publications, 2004) and Qualitative Data Analysis (London Sage Publications, 2013).
-Carol has supervised 50 doctoral students to successful completion, 25 of whom are now full Professors in Australian and overseas universities.
+She is an experienced researcher and teacher of qualitative research and is the author of 7 qualitative textbooks including; Qualitative Research in Health: An introduction (Sage International, 1999); New Approaches in Social Research (London Sage publications, 2004) and Qualitative Data Analysis (London Sage Publications, 2013).
 She was the foundation Editor of one of the two International Journals whose focus is on mixed research methods and is the recipient of over $80 million in research grants.

 Course dates: Monday 25 June 2018 - Friday 29 June 2018